-It then digs and burrow through the uterine lining(endometrium) to develop and grow.
+The embryo then digs and burrows through the uterine lining(endometrium) to develop and grow.

 When the egg attaches or buries itself to the lining of the womb, it causes a slight bleeding or spotting known as also known as implantation spotting

-How Long Can Implantation Bleeding Last and How Heavy Can it be?
+How Long can spotting Last and How Heavy Can it be?

 For a lot of women, bleeding during implantation usually last for 24-48 hours.
 But for a few women, it can also last for 3-5 days.
 And this is why some women mistaken implantation spotting for their period.

 To differentiate implantation spotting from your period, lets take a look at some signs and symptoms.